Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 • Location: Hampstead Town Hall, 213 Haverstock Hill, Belsize Park, London NW3 4QP, UK.

 Since 1983, the Sanaton Association has been working to benefit the Bengali communities of Greater London.
-With over 1500 members, Sanatan is Tower Hamlets’ ancient Hindu organisation.
-It aims to protect Hindu-Bengali culture and religion.
+With over 1,500 members, Sanatan is Tower Hamlets’ oldest Hindu organisation.
+It aims to protect the Hindu-Bengali culture and religion.
 The association helps local and government agencies promote communal harmony and racial equality.

 Sanaton Association London